Types of accommodation available

 Room in a Private House

-It's no longer just eccentric old ladies that take in lodgers these days; the "Rent a Room" scheme has made it a tax efficient way for all sorts of homeowners struggling with a mortgage to bring in some extra cash.
+It's no longer just eccentric old ladies that take in lodgers; the "Rent a Room" scheme has made it a tax efficient way for all sorts of homeowners struggling with a mortgage to bring in some extra cash.

 This may not be the type of accommodation that you had in mind when you imagined your wild student days ahead but if you have left it late it may be preferable to some of the more squalid shared houses.
 At least with this type of accommodation you are generally guaranteed a well maintained property at a reasonable rent and no additional bills.